Cost Comparison

 How to Reduce Your Costs

-Prospective DTRs can explore several strategies to reduce their educational and certification costs.
-These include seeking employer sponsorship, applying for financial aid, choosing programs at community colleges instead of private institutions, and researching scholarships.
-Additionally, many states offer workforce development programs that can help offset some of the costs associated with training and certification.
+Prospective DTRs can explore several avenues to mitigate training costs.
+Options include seeking employer sponsorship, applying for financial aid, choosing community colleges over private institutions, and researching available scholarships.
+Workforce development programs also offer potential financial support.

 Cost Tiers by State